 Think of your golf swing as a chain of events.
 The body rotates, the arms lift, the wrists hinge, and then everything unwinds in a powerful sequence.
 Tempo is the invisible conductor that ensures every part of this sequence fires at the right time.

-So when your swing doesn't have good tempo, some not so great things tend to follow:
+So when your swing doesn't have good tempo, some not-so-great things tend to follow:

 - The Club Falls Off Plane: When you rush the swing, especially from the top (the transition), your arms tend to take over.
 This often throws the club "over the top," causing that notorious slice or a nasty pull-hook.
 Good tempo allows the body to lead the downswing, letting the club naturally drop into the correct position to approach the ball from the inside.

 - The Clubface is More Likely to be Open or Closed at Impact: A consistent tempo gives the clubface the right amount of time to rotate squarely back to the ball.
-A rushed, jerky swing doesn't give the hands and clubface enough time to do their job, leading to wide misses from an open or closed club face, or even hitting it fat.
+A rushed, jerky swing doesn't give the hands and clubface enough time to do their job, leading to wide misses from an open or closed clubface, or even hitting it fat.
 Hitting the golf ball on the "sweet spot" of the golf club goes without saying.

 Proven Drills for Finding Your Ideal Tempo